Calculating your employee retention rate is the first step in building a successful retention plan to keep your star

 You should also be sure that new hires understand what they’re signing up for.
 If the job requires late nights, travel, and weekend work, be sure to let them know upfront.
 People quit jobs that turn out to be different from their expectations.
 Speaking of which, a good exit interview can help you flush out the problems and learn exactly why good employees leave.
 Here is an infographic from our friends at Blink to help you:

 2. Pay competitive wages

 Do a little research, and make sure you are paying at least as much as your competitors.
-Look for software that offers compensation management and research tools.
+Look for good HR Software that offers compensation management and research tools.

 3. Provide the best company culture